The universe as a nonlinear quantum simulation: Large $n$ limit of the central spin model: Discussion

-In conclusion, we have extended a rigorous linear/nonlinear duality for interacting bosons to a qubit-friendly central spin model.
-The construction provides a protocol for simulating pure torsion as well as higher-order distortions on a linear quantum computer via the mean field method of Refs.~\cite{190709349,201106571,211113477}, and {\bf Theorem \ref{erdos-schlein theorem}} bounds the finite-size model errors in this approach.
-Finally, we speculate on the relevance of this duality to the question of whether quantum mechanics is fundamentally nonlinear.
+Finally, we speculate on the relevance of the duality to the question of whether quantum mechanics is fundamentally nonlinear.
 While there is no experimental evidence for such nonlinearity \cite{WeinbergAP89,WeinbergPRL89,BollingerPRL89,PhysRevLett.64.2261,WalsworthPRL90,MajumderPRL90,190901608}, it would be more illuminating to have a theoretical argument or no-go theorem showing that its presence would violate a stronger property, such as relativistic invariance \cite{GisinPLA90,PolchinskiPRL91,GisinJPA95,CzachorPLA02,KentPRA05}.
 However no such argument is currently available.
-The duality discussed here, as well at that for bosons, suggests that there might not be a sharp distinction between universes evolving according to linear and nonlinear quantum mechanics.
-This observation is consistent with the absence of a nonlinear no-go theorem, and also with known dualities between linear and nonlinear quantum mechanics based on nonlinear gauge transformations \cite{DoebnerJMP99}.
+Dualities like that discussed here suggest that there might not be a sharp distinction between universes evolving according to linear and nonlinear quantum mechanics.
+This observation is consistent both with the absence of a nonlinear no-go theorem and with other dualities based on nonlinear gauge transformations \cite{DoebnerJMP99}.
 If quantum nonlinearity is indeed allowed, how can we experimentally test for it?
-The approach proposed in 1989 by Weinberg \cite{WeinbergAP89,WeinbergPRL89,BollingerPRL89,PhysRevLett.64.2261,WalsworthPRL90,MajumderPRL90} uses high-precision measurements of resonant transitions in trapped ions, which, in the presence of nonlinearity, should detune as the transition is driven and the state populations change.
-Recently, Forstner {\it et al.}~\cite{190901608} have proposed to test nonlinear collapse models with high-frequency nanomechanical oscillators.
-Another approach is to consider the cosmological implications of potential quantum nonlinearity \cite{KibbleCMP78,9512004,13124455,200808663,210610576}.
-In particular, Lloyd \cite{13124455} has argued that the universe itself might be regarded as a giant quantum information processor, and that this perspective helps to explain how the complexity observed in the universe today could arise from a homogeneous, isotropic initial state evolving according to ``simple" laws.
-It would be interesting to reexamine the question of cosmological complexity generation with the hypothesis of real or simulated quantum nonlinearity.
+Beyond laboratory experiments \cite{WeinbergAP89,WeinbergPRL89,BollingerPRL89,PhysRevLett.64.2261,WalsworthPRL90,MajumderPRL90,190901608}, one possibility is to consider the cosmological implications of potential quantum nonlinearity \cite{KibbleCMP78,9512004,13124455,200808663,210610576}.
+Lloyd \cite{13124455} has argued that the universe itself might be regarded as a giant quantum information processor, and that this perspective explains how the complexity observed today could arise from a homogeneous, isotropic initial state evolving according to ``simple" laws.
+In the future it would be interesting to reexamine the question of cosmological complexity generation with the hypothesis of real or simulated quantum nonlinearity.